 Reiterating a few points extracted from Parts I and II information series on traumatic and emotional memories will carry over into Part III and conclude this series with a visual release method.

 Once your body has memorized a specific event, it will naturally make you feel that emotion when any new and related experience occurs.
-In order to release traumatic experiences, it will take all of your wills, focus, and dedication to do so.
-With this traditional knowledge of understanding, you can overcome traumatic memories by simply retraining your interaction.
+In order to release traumatic experiences, it will take all of your will, focus, and dedication to do so.
+With this traditional knowledge of understanding, you can overcome traumatic memories by simply retraining your conscious interaction toward them.

 Sources: 4 Steps to Erasing the Trauma of Painful Memories

 Scientists Already Know How to 'Erase' Your Painful Memories